lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 4. **Causal Constraint**: Due to the attention mask `Mask[i,j] = [[i ≤ j]]`, each token can only see itself and previous tokens, enabling autoregressive generation (predicting one token at a time from left to right).

-This architecture is elegant and powerful, but fundamentally **unimodal**—it only processes text tokens.
+This architecture is powerful, but fundamentally **unimodal**, it only processes text tokens.

 #### Standard Decoder-Only Transformer Algorithm (GPT-2/GPT-3)